 Clause 5.12: "On a show of hands every Eligible Member present has one vote.
-On a poll every Eligible Member has one vote for each fully paid up share."
+On a poll every Eligible Member has one vote for each fully paid up share the Eligible Member holds."

-There is currently no on-market buy-back.
+There is currently no on-market share buy-back.